Radioss: History

 Radioss originated from the 3D FEA program DYNA3D.
 DYNA3D was originally developed by Dr. John O. Hallquist at Lawrence Livermore National Laboratory (LLNL) in 1976.
 DYNA3D was publicly released upon a request of France.
 After DYNA3D was released, the ESI Group developed Pam-Crash.
-Some time later, Radioss splitted from Pam-Crash.
+Some time later, Radioss split from Pam-Crash.
 This means that the LS-DYNA, Pam-Crash and Radioss all originate from the same base code.
 Abaqus, Pronto-3D, MSC DYNA, and DYTRAN also originate from DYNA3D.

 In september 2022, Altair made the decision to release Radioss also under the open-source GNU AGPL license.
 This means that Radioss is available both with a commercial license and an open-source license.
 OpenRadioss allows academia to implement new features in OpenRadioss which later can be ported to Radioss.
 This means that developments in academia go quicker to a commercial FEA program.
 Altair also has appointed a director of the OpenRadioss community, Marian Bulla.
 Besides this, OpenRadioss also has a steering committee with 13 members that include people from industry and academia.